Zhujiajiao is an ancient water town in Shanghai’s Qingpu District with 1700 years of history. It’s often referred to as Venice of the East.

 I figure it’s best for me, as someone with limited Mandarin skills, to show you what it’s like in photos.
-Despite summer heat, I enjoyed the day.
+Despite the summer heat, I enjoyed this day trip.

 Upon entering, it’s easy to straight away take a boat ride along the canals.
 The water is indeed green.

 My daughter and her friends became immediately distracted by a sugar artist, who is one of the best in China.

 Sugar painting is a Chinese folk art believed to have originated during the Ming dynasty.
 It involves hot, liquid sugar painted into two-dimensional dragons, pandas, fish and other animals that you can then eat.

 This sweet treat can be made-to-order or purchased off-the-rack.
 Sometimes buyers are given the chance to spin a wheel, sort of like a Twister spinner.
 Where the arrow lands determines which animal the artist makes.

 The picturesque 36 stone bridges of various materials were built during Ming and Qing Dynasties.
 The small rivers throughout allowed the town to grow rice and become an important trading hub.

 While many souvenir shops line the river, I was most intrigued by the street food in Zhujiajiao.
 You will not go hungry here.

 Lotus root is a famous Zhujiajiao food.
 (It was also in a gorgeous flower arrangement at our hotel, Mandarin Oriental, Shanghai.)